 I have a unique way of thinking, which is a combination of my technical, practical mindset and my creative practice of photography and music.
 I’m an awesome person to have on your team, as a general problem solver, alternative thinker and someone who gets things done and makes things happen.

 Clients include: Trinity College London, Royal Opera House Bridge, James Rose/Royal Academy of Music, Thurrock Council, Thurrock Music Services and Stagecoach.

-I can write and speak on any of the topics I talk about on my blog including: the arts; arts management; arts education; bringing business skills and outlook to the arts; creative thinking in business; developing a creative practice; being a freelancer; disability and chronic illness.
+I can write and speak on any of the topics I talk about on my blog including: the arts; arts management; arts education; bringing business skills and outlook to the arts; creative thinking in business; developing a creative practice; and being a freelancer.